Woman smiling sitting at breakfast bar with laptop

 Seeking advice from a mortgage broker isn’t a requirement when it comes to remortgaging, but it is highly recommended.

-A specialist mortgage broker can provide expert advice on your remortgaging options, search the market to find the best deal for your circumstances and manage your application at every stage.
+A specialist mortgage broker can provide expert advice on your remortgaging options, access reputable lenders to find the right deal for your circumstances and manage your application at every stage.